In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

 With as many as 50 percent of U.S. property owners uninsured or underinsured in areas deemed “high risk” for floods, there is a significant need to increase awareness and education on homeowner flood insurance to ensure greater resilience to flood hazards.

-On March 2, 2017, the National Conversation on Homeland Security Technology held its first in-person engagement of the year, the Homeowner Flood Insurance Roundtable, in support of the DHS Science and Technology Directorate’s Flood Apex program.
+On March 2, 2017, the National Conversation on Homeland Security Technology held its first in-person engagement of the year, the Homeowner Flood Insurance Roundtable, in support of the Department of Homeland Security (DHS) Science and Technology Directorate’s (S&T) Flood Apex program.
 The roundtable gathered information from a diverse group of flood experts and practitioners to identify decision support tools, research and development investments and data solutions that would help meet the Flood Apex’s program objective of reducing uninsured losses.

 Fifteen participants representing a diverse set of perspectives attended the Homeowner Flood Insurance Roundtable.
 They included representatives from the insurance industry, home builder industry, real estate industry, mortgage lending industry, academia, the state floodplain manager’s association, DHS S&T’s First Responders Group (FRG) and the Federal Emergency Management Agency (FEMA).

 After an overview of S&T’s research on the challenges homeowners face when deciding whether to purchase or continue a flood insurance policy, the roundtable discussion focused on gathering information from participants on several topics:

 - What solutions, strategies and innovations (e.g., tools and data) would help address homeowner flood insurance challenges?

 - What data and capabilities are needed to support solutions?